University Circle: Public transportation

 University Circle is served by multiple forms of transportation, including rapid train, bus, bus rapid transit (BRT), and circulators.
 Unique from other Cleveland neighborhoods, it contains two train stops on the RTA's Red Line, the Little Italy-University Circle Station and the University Circle-Cedar Rapid Station.
 The CircleLink shuttle service (colloquially known as the "Greenie") provides free public transportation within University Circle.
-It provides service between the north and south sides of the CWRU campus, from University Circle to Coventry Village, around the CWRU campus and the University Hospitals of Cleveland, and between the Urban Child Research Center and the main Case campus.
+It provides service between the north and south sides of the CWRU campus, from University Circle to Coventry Village, around the CWRU campus and University Hospitals Cleveland Medical Center], and between the Urban Child Research Center and the main Case campus.
 The new BRT HealthLine, which opened on October 24, 2008, is the newest option to the neighborhood, being a major destination on the line along Euclid Avenue that connects Public Square to Louis Stokes Station at Windermere in East Cleveland.
 In a $197 million project, Euclid Avenue was rebuilt during construction, with the installation of public art, new lighting, and sidewalks along the entire length of the HealthLine, along with dedicated bus lanes.
 There are seven HealthLine stops in University Circle and runs 24 hours.
 Additionally, many bus routes have stops in University Circle, including bus numbers 7, 8, 9, 10, 32, 38, and 48/48A.